Creating a structured sales process is one of the most effective ways to boost your sales teams’ efficiency and results.

 Your steps may vary based on your industry and how thorough your process needs to be to secure leads, but in general, you’ll want to have strategies for each of these moments in the sales funnel:

-Prospecting is often done through online research, buying lead lists, or inbound marketing methods.
-Targeting your prospecting efforts to your ideal buyer persona increases the odds that the leads you generate will eventually become customers.
+This step of the sales cycle is often done through online research, buying lead lists, or inbound marketing methods.
+It is best practice to target your ideal buyer persona throughout prospecting efforts.
+This increases the odds that the leads you generate will eventually become closed deals.

 The qualifying stage marks the first time your reps make direct contact with a lead.
 Through an initial phone call or email, the rep’s goal is to gather information on the lead and determine if they are a good fit for your product or service.